Welcome emails have the potential to make a huge difference to your customers’ experiences and their ongoing engagement with your brand.

 Key components:

-• Multiple CTAs for varying customer journeys.
-After a brief greeting, the majority of the email focuses on three questions.
-If the customer is looking for inspiration, they’re pointed to the example test gallery.
-If they want to order responses from the panel, the email highlights their discount offer.
-If the customer requires vendor registration, there’s a link to book a meeting with a named sales manager.
+Multiple CTAs for varying customer journeys.
+After a brief greeting, the email focuses on three common topics.
+Customers looking for inspiration are pointed to the example test gallery.
+Those who want to order responses from the panel get a link to a discount offer.
+Customers requiring vendor registration get a link to book a meeting with a named sales manager.

 This is one of the shorter welcome messages, but it makes each word count.
-Rather than having one CTA, the email presents the customer with the most common requests and provides them with the necessary links.
-Including the name and picture of the sender is also a nice touch that can build trust, reinforcing the idea that there’s a real person behind the email.
+Rather than having one CTA, the email presents the most common requests and provides the necessary links.

 Takeaway: Give new users the information they need.
 This welcome email sample shows that by talking with your existing customers and finding out what questions they had when they signed up, you can make your welcome email more relevant.